Navigation bar

-If you’d like to comment on the site, ask questions, offer tips, talk about riding, feel free to , and I’ll reply as soon as possible.
-I answer every e-mail.
-If you don’t receive a reply, it’s probably because you used a non-functioning e-mail address, which means my e-mail back to you can’t be delivered.
-Please re-send your question with a working e-mail address and I’ll re-send my reply.
+If you’d like to comment on the site, ask questions, offer tips, talk about riding, feel free to email me at Jim @ jimlangley.net and I’ll reply as soon as possible.
+I answer every email.
+If you don’t receive a reply, some glitch is probably preventing my reply from reaching you.
+Please re-send your question, or do it from a different email address and I’ll re-send my reply.

 Who’s Jim Langley?